amueller69/Law-School-Notes/Fall-2018/Contracts/03-Damages_and_Remedies/01-Expectation_Damages.md

     * Can recover where reasonable efforts were unsuccessful
     * Lost Volume Seller principle recognized in the comments
 * UCC
   * § 2-708.
-Sellers Damages for Non-Acceptance or Repudation
+Sellers Damages for Non-Acceptance or Repudiation
     * You get incidental damages for costs reasonably incurred minus any credit you got for proceeds of resale (with exception of lost volume sellers)
   * § 2-715: Buyer’s Damages
     * Consequential: any loss which could not be reasonably prevented by cover or otherwise